 At home she sits outside in her garden with a bamboo stick and a box of plastic bottles.
-With a coffee to her side she methodically stuffs wrapper after wrapper, cellaphane after cellaphane, plastic after plastic into plastic bottles.
-Little by little, she has taken down the old and grey hollow-block walls of her house and replaced them with an array of Ecobricks and glowing, color water filled glass bottle bricks.
+With a coffee at her side she methodically stuffs wrapper after wrapper, cellophane after cellophane, plastic after plastic into plastic bottles.
+Little by little, she has taken down the old and grey hollow-block walls of her house and replaced them with an array of Ecobricks and glowing, colour-water filled glass bottle bricks.

 Like in all towns and cities in the Cordilleras there are no proper recycling facilities for this type of plastic waste.
 For a long time Jane would have to bring her waste into the forest or to a pit to burn or bury it.

 “I felt bad about this.
 I knew that this was not good for the environment”.

 In March 2013, she learned about a new technology that was being developed in Mt.
 Province to put plastics to indefinite use: Ecobricks.
 “I got excited.
 This was finally a solution to our waste problem”.

 But what do with the Ecobricks?
 With her limited salary from her hospital work buying cement and sand for redoing her ailing walls was going to be expensive.
 Then she met Mahiitosh Eguia from the Maia Earth Village in Palawan.
 Through a workshop with the Besao LGU, Maui introduced a way to build with local clay — which like in most Cordillera communities, is in abundance.
 She also met Russell Maier, who has been working to develop ecobrick technology in Mt.
 Province.
 By making her own bricks, and using clay and glass bottles, her costs were dramatically reduced.

 Since March 2014, Jane has redone the whole back and front of her house with bottles.
 The Ecobricks make benches and 4x4 glass bottles light up when the sun shines through them.
 The soothing and beautiful effect has drawn visitors from all around the province.